varigence/docs/bimlflex/setup/build-server-install.md

 ### BimlFlex Developer Installation

-For a full develper installation that will allow for more complete and customized automation, complete the BimlFlex Developer Installation using the [](xref:bimlflex-installing-bimlflex) guide.
+For a full developer installation that will allow for more complete and customized automation, complete the BimlFlex Developer Installation using the [](xref:bimlflex-installing-bimlflex) guide.

 ### BimlFlex Runtime Installation